 Defective drugs include both over-the-counter medications and prescription drugs.
 Defective drugs and medications have been known to cause physical, psychological or emotional injuries to consumers.
 Sometimes the drug is defectively designed.
-In other cases, consumers are injured due to a an insufficient warning or label.
+In other cases, consumers are injured due to an insufficient warning or label.

 Pharmaceutical litigation is often necessary to get compensation for your injuries.
 Big pharmaceutical companies rarely accept responsibility for a defectively designed or dangerous drug.
 Instead, businesses hide behind a team of high priced defense lawyers.
-If you are injured by a defective drug, you will need a lawyer that fights equally as hard.
+If you are injured by a defective drug, you will need a Philadelphia defective drug lawyer that fights equally as hard.
 Sometimes it can take years for pharmaceutical litigation to resolve or reach a trial.
 The personal injury lawyer you choose will be a key factor in whether your lawsuit is successful.

-The following drugs are being investigated or may have active litigation for allegedly causing causing injury to consumers:
+The following drugs are being investigated or may have active litigation for allegedly causing injury to consumers:

 - Actos is prescribed for diabetes and is alleged to cause bladder cancer.

-- Antidepressants such as Celexa, Prozac, Effexor and Zoloft are prescribed for depression and numerous off-label uses.
+- Antidepressants such as Celexa, Prozac, Effexor, and Zoloft are prescribed for depression and numerous off-label uses.
 These drugs may cause injury to an infant if used during pregnancy.

 - Risperdal is alleged to cause gynecomastia or the enlargement of breast tissue in males.